Nicholas Hagger

-Nicholas Hagger (born 1939, London) is a British poet, man of letters, cultural historian and commentator, and philosopher.
+Nicholas Hagger (born 21 December 1939) is a British poet, man of letters, cultural historian and commentator, and philosopher.
 He has been a proponent of philosophical Universalism.

+Education

-Hagger was educated at Oaklands School in Loughton, Essex and at Chigwell School, Essex, where he read Classics.
+Hagger was educated at Oaklands School in Loughton, Essex, and at Chigwell School, Essex where he read Classics.
 He attended Worcester College, Oxford, where he read English Literature under Christopher Ricks.

 Espionage career

 Hagger worked with British Intelligence in the 1960s and early 1970s.
 He was talent spotted by John Cecil Masterman, provost of Worcester College while Hagger was there.
 He was interviewed by Charles Woodhouse at MI6's "front office" in 3 Carlton Gardens.
 In his two volume memoirs, My Double Life he says he declined permanent involvement with MI6, but describes periodic involvement with intelligence assignments spying on Muamar Gaddafi and African national liberation movements such as UNITA, ZANU, ZAPU, and the MPLA.